 As representatives of the Department, volunteers are responsible for presenting a professional image to the community.
-Volunteers shall dress appropriately for the conditions and performance of their duties.
+Volunteers shall dress in accordance with procedure Moore Police Department Procedures Manual: 1001.10 NON-UNIFORMED PERSONNEL.
 Any required uniforms and necessary safety equipment will be provided for each volunteer.
 Identification symbols worn by volunteers shall be different and distinct from those worn by officers or other members of this department through the inclusion of "Volunteer" on the uniform.